WyoARCC/GPU_benchmarking_toolkit_for_ML/FastPitch/README.md

 ## Release notes

 ### Changelog
+2023/05/15
+- Added additional headings to run_test.sh to help with searching through the output.
+- Updated run_test.sh to stop incase of a step failing.

 2023/05/12
 - Updated to use ARCC's fork of [memprof.](https://github.com/WyoARCC/memprof)
 - Updated to use a shared dataset with other TTS benchmarks in this repo.